dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 ## Audience
-The presentation is mostly aimed to every Drupal developer that feel that more than it should of their valuable potential is going towards configuring their development environments and are ready take some easy steps to fix it.
+The presentation is mostly aimed to every Drupal developer that feel that more than it should of their valuable potential is going towards configuring their development environments and are ready to take some easy steps to fix it.

 ## Expected experience level for the participants
 Beginner